-- The Krewe du Vieux Parade Route begins on the corner of Marigny Street and Chartres Street in New Orleans.
+- The Krewe du Vieux Parade Route begins on the corner of Franklin Ave. and Royal Street in New Orleans.

-- The parade will progress east on Chartres until it turns left at Franklin Avenue.
+- The parade will progress on Royal until it turns left at Frenchmen.

 Born of the remains of the Krewe of Clones, which began parading in 1978, Krewe du Vieux marched for the first time in 1987.
 When the Krewe of Clones decided to become more respectable, Craig "Spoons" Johnson and Don Marshall decided to keep the parade's original raucous, art-inspired spirit alive in the Krewe du Vieux Carre (“Vieux Carre," which means "Old Square," refers to the French Quarter).

 At first, the ragtag krewe had 16 subkrewes, and a collection of mule-drawn or hand-pulled handmade floats.
 But by 2001, KdV had its first title float, and its membership was growing.
 The numerous subkrewes meet in the "Den of Muses," a warehouse space, to bring together their costumes and floats.
 In 2006, KdV was the first parade to march post-Katrina, and garnered national attention for its tenacity and lightheartedness in the face of tragedy.
 That year's theme was "C'est Levee."